akasal/Duino_AVR_Miner_restarter/README.md

 An automated 'restarter' for the Duino-Coin AVR Miner application.

 This AHK script has been created by Alpay Kasal of https://Bignoodle.com .
-Contact alpay at bignoodle.com or alpay_kasal on discord.
+Contact alpay at bignoodle.com or ALduino on discord.
 Feel free to edit however you wish.
 To recompile to .exe , you'll want https://www.autohotkey.com/

 ***Why was this made?***